petebachant/petebachant.github.io/_posts/2024-10-23-reproducible-openfoam.markdown

 ## Creating a reproducible OpenFOAM environment with Docker

-If you've never heard of or worked with Docker, it can sound a bit daunting, but Calkit has some tooling to make it a little simpler.
+If you've never worked with Docker, it can sound a bit daunting, but Calkit has some tooling to make it a bit easier.
 Basically, Docker is going to let us create isolated reproducible environments in which to run software and will keep track of which environments belong to this project in the `calkit.yaml` file.